jnicholsprovidertrust/colors/README.md

 ### Import into Vuetify Themes

-After importing into `variables.scss`, you could also add the following to your vuetify.js file to make the color variables available via the Vuetify theme.
+After [importing into vuetify variables](#import-into-vuetify-variables), you could also add the following to your vuetify.js file to make the color variables available via the Vuetify theme.

 Example:
 ```
 // vuetify.js
 import colors from '@providertrust/colors/js-variables.scss'
-...

 Vue.use(Vuetify);